DerSaidin/awesome-talks-dersaidin/README.md

 * Security and Reliability
 * Engineering practices

+In addition to being intresting, the content should be worth knowing, and well presented to be awesome enough for this list.

 ##### Management

 * [Building Software Capital: How to write the highest quality code and why](https://www.youtube.com/watch?v=ta3S8CRN2TM) by **David Sankel** [59:38]